jingjingxupku/academic-kickstart/content/project/my-project-1/index.md

   focal_point = ""
 +++

 In October 2018, we participated in JD Dialogue Challenge (JDDC), which is a task-oriented multi-turn dialogue challenge, and won the **championship in the automatic evaluation and the second place in the manual evaluation**.
 We also won the "Excellent Tutor Award" and the "Architecture Innovation Award".
 Participants include Ruixuan Luo, Xuancheng Ren, Junyang Lin, Jingjing Xu, Shu Liu and so on.
-The instructor was Sun Xun.
+The instructor was Xu Sun.